-Well-planned transitions support the young person in moving on to the next stage of their life, helping to maximise the chance of a successful placement and so giving them the best possible chance to reach their full potential.
+Through well-planned transitions, we support the young person in moving on to the next stage of their life, helping to maximise the chance of a successful placement and giving them the best possible chance to reach their full potential.

 A multi-agency approach